ordinest/ordinest/README.md

 Hi, I'm Taylor Ordines.
-I am a physicist making use of the tools of computation to bring together the best ideas from
+I am a physicist working on the interplay between *Artificial Intelligence* and *Physics*.
-- **Quantum field theory** &ndash; ever heard of the QFT-NN correspondance, the notion of describing neural networks in terms of effective quantum field theories?
-- **Condensed matter physics** &ndash; imagine understanding the phase landscape of a novel system by *discovering phases with an unsupervised learning program* and *identifying individual phases with a supervised learning program*
-- **Machine learning**
+I am interested in the question of how can AI systems, like neural networks, and physical formalisms, like quantum and group field theory, be used to facilitate deeper understanding of complex ideas.
+Specifically, I study
+- **Symmetry group applications to neural networks** &ndash; neural network architectures with known symmetries leverage internal implementations to produce phenomenal predictive outputs.
+For example, *Convolutional Neural Networks* make use of translational symmetries, such as recognizing distinct patterns in images regardless of their position in the frame, to great effect in image recognition tasks.
+Other architectures might similarly make use of symmetries in their design to create more robust, less costly systems.
+- **Quantum field theories for neural networks** &ndash; the QFT-NN correspondance describes neural networks in terms of effective field theories, allowing us to leverage the multitude of tools developed over the last century in the study of neural network architectures.
+Neural networks typically work as "black boxes," and we are unable to readily understand their training and how they actually operate apart from basic trial-and-error practice.
+Instead, we can model neural networks using the tools of effective quantum field theory, which is able to extract long-range, relevant features from a large set of microscopic constituents.
+This allows us to understand otherrwise difficult, if not impossible, to understand details about specific neural network architectures.
+- **Group field theories for neural networks** &ndash; augmenting quantum field theories with group-theoretic data describing internal symmetries of a system gives rise to group field theory: rather than the quantum field being defined on the usual spacetime structure, the field is defined over some *group manifold*.
+This allows us to combine the ideas of the previous two points into a conveniently structured description.
+We can then insert the intuitions from physical symmetries while simultaneously leveraging the tools of modelling neural networks with quantum fields.
-- **Quantum information**
+-

 The repositories you can find on my profile are a small selection of my portfolio intended to demonstrate a few compelling and pedagogical examples of the intersection between physics, machine learning, and quantum information.
 Send me an email at orditm15@wfu.edu if you are interested in some other projects I am working on!